thiagokokada/BootCtr/README.md

 ![BootCtr logo](bootctr.png?raw=true)

 Based on 3DS Homebrew Launcher code by [Smealum][hbl].
-The original version is from [mashers][hbe], This version removed some unused code used by Homebrew Launcher that isn't necessary in a simple bootloader, and added some interesting new features.
+The original version is from [mashers][hbe].
+This version removed some unused code used by Homebrew Launcher that isn't necessary in a simple bootloader, and added some interesting new features.